zorazrw/zorazrw.github.io/_pages/about.md

 Welcome to Zora's home on the web :)

 If you want to do research with me, discuss project directions for the 11-711 (Advanced NLP) course, or just generally get connected, you can check my calendar here (via [calendly](https://calendly.com/zorazrw) and book a 30-minute meeting.
+Please __confirm with me__ first before you schedule any meeting!

 News
 ======